Brand Plan or Business Product?

 At some point in time, everyone has.
-Besides the glut in the market, we also face the burden of never-ending supply of advertising campaigns constantly pushing products at our already overloaded brain.
+Besides the glut in the market, we also face the burden of a never-ending supply of advertising campaigns constantly pushing products at our already overloaded brain.

 With campaigns literally becoming more intrusive and messages invading our social media feeds, web browsers and viewing habits, the escape is nearly impossible.

-Are you a brand owner facing an age-old dilemma whether to invest in the product or process?
+Are you a brand owner facing an age-old dilemma of whether to invest in the product or process?
 If you are in that quandary, we have the answer!